 If the Court issues an Earmarking Order, the Order may require that when your benefits come into payment your ex-spouse / ex-civil partner should receive one, or a combination, of the following benefits:

-all, or part, of your pension (this does not apply to divorces / dissolutions in Scotland)
+all or part of your pension (this does not apply to divorces / dissolutions in Scotland)

-all, or part, of your lump sum retirement grant
+all or part of your lump sum retirement grant

-all, or part, of any lump sum paid in the event of your death.
+all or part of any lump sum paid in the event of your death.

 An Earmarking Order against pension payments, but not lump sums (unless the Order directs otherwise), will automatically lapse if your former spouse or civil partner remarries or enters into a civil partnership and the full pension would be restored to you.
 Pension payments to your former spouse or civil partner would cease on your death.